redhat-na-ssa/hobbyist-guide-to-rhoai/docs/01-add-administrative-user.md

 # 1. Add an administrative user

+### What are we doing?

+- Creating an admin user, with cluster-admin RB using HTpasswd as the IdP.

+### Why are we doing this?

-Only users with cluster administrator privileges can install and configure RHOAI.
+- Only users with cluster administrator privileges can install and configure RHOAI.

+### Takeaways

+- Customers care about RBAC and IdP for their data science users and tools; not all ISVs integrate (i.e. Run.ai)
+- kubeadmin should not be used as a best practice
+- You can patch the CRB
+- Once you have a new account delete kubeadmin
+- RHOAI stipulates 'Access to the cluster as a user with the cluster-admin role; the kubeadmin user is not allowed.'

-You may be logged into the cluster as user `kubeadmin`, which is an automatically generated temporary user that should not be used as a best practice.
+> You may be logged into the cluster as user `kubeadmin`, which is an automatically generated temporary user that should not be used as a best practice.
 See \_APPENDIX.md for more details on best practices and patching if needed.

-For this procedure, we are using HTpasswd as the Identity Provider (IdP).
-HTPasswd updates the files that store usernames and password for authentication of HTTP users.
-RHOAI uses the same IdP as RHOCP, such as: htpasswd, keystone, LDAP, basic-authentication, request-header, GitHub, GitLab, Google, OpenID Connect.
-[More info](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/authentication_and_authorization/understanding-identity-provider#supported-identity-providers).
+For this bootcamp, we are using HTpasswd as the Identity Provider (IdP).
+To learn more about supported IDPs refer [Here](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/authentication_and_authorization/understanding-identity-provider#supported-identity-providers).

 ![](/assets/user-auth.gif)

 ## Steps

-Create an htpasswd file to store the user and password information
+[ ] Create an htpasswd file to store the user and password information

 ```sh
 htpasswd -c -B -b scratch/users.htpasswd <username> <password>